mayankvaid88/book-library-service/README.md

 To generate mocks used in unit test cases make mocks

 Database credentials has to be provided in the .env file which will be sourced while running the container.
+Replace the secrets with actual value in .env_sample and rename it to .env.